PatrickKyei/exception/_posts/2022-05-18-stay-off-still-people's-business.md

 However, other people have fully abandoned their lives.
 They appear to be lifeless inside.
 No matter how hard you try to inspire them, they have no hope for the future.

-> Stay away from those people who try to disparage your ambitions.
-Small minds will do that, but great minds will give you a feeling that you can become great too. - Mark Twain
+> Keep away from people who try to belittle your ambitions.
+Small people always do that, but the really great make you feel that you, too, can become great. - Mark Twain

 Mediocore is not a title, but rather a label for anyone who refuses to improve; it is your responsibility to ensure that you do not wear this badge.